shadow-robot/aurora/README.md

 The docker images used for aurora development are [here](https://cloud.docker.com/u/shadowrobot/repository/docker/shadowrobot/aurora-molecule-devel).

-Currently both xenial and bionic tags are working well and there is no difference.
+Currently both xenial and bionic tags are working well.

+Use the tag that matches your host operating system.

 The rest of the document assumes the user is using bionic tag.

 Instructions on how to use this: